ccbogel/QualCoder/README.md

 ## Dependencies
-Required:

-Python 3.10+ version, diff-match-patch, pyqt6, Pillow, six  (Mac OS), ebooklib, ply, chardet, pdfminer.six, openpyxl, pandas, plotly, pydub, python-vlc, rispy, SpeechRecognition
+See requirements.txt file

 ## Setup of the AI features
-If you want to use the AI-enhaced features in QualCoder, some additional setup is needed.
+If you want to use the AI-enhaced features in QualCoder, additional setup is needed.
 When you start the app for the first time, a wizard will lead you through the setup process.
 You can also start this later via the menu by clicking on AI > Setup Wizard.
 These are the main steps:
-1) You'll have to enable the AI and select which model you want to use.
+1) You will have to enable the AI and select which model you want to use.
 - If you opt for one of the variants of GPT-4 (recommended), you'll need an API key from OpenAI.
 Go to https://platform.openai.com/ and create an account.
 Then go to your personal dashboard, click on 'API keys' in the menu on the left, create a key and enter it in the setting dialog of QualCoder.
-In order to use these models, you'll also need to purchase 'credits' from OpenAI.
-5$ seems to be the minimal amount you can pay, which will go a long way.
+To use these models, you'll also need to purchase 'credits' from OpenAI. $5 seems to be the minimal amount you can pay, which will go a long way.
 The cost of a single request to the AI is usually in the order of a few cents only.
 - You can also use ["Blablador"](https://helmholtz-blablador.fz-juelich.de), a free service offered by the German academic research agency Helmholtz Society.
 This service runs open-source models (Mixtral 8x7b being the largest at the moment) and is very privacy-friendly, storing no data at all.
 The quality of the output is usable for simple questions, but not yet on par with GPT-4 from OpenAI.
 If you want to use Blablador, you'll need an API-key from the Helmholtz Society.
 You can sign up with you university account or Github, Google, ORCID.
 Follow the instructions here: (https://sdlaml.pages.jsc.fz-juelich.de/ai/guides/blablador_api_access/)[https://sdlaml.pages.jsc.fz-juelich.de/ai/guides/blablador_api_access/].
 - You can switch between the different models at any time by using the Settings menu (AI > Settings).
 2) On the first start of the AI, QualCoder will automatically download some additional components which are needed to analyze your documents locally (this model: https://huggingface.co/intfloat/multilingual-e5-large).
 This will take a while, please be patient.